 9. Using Activated Charcoal

-Although definitive studies haven’t been done, there is some evidence that shows that activated charcoal taken 10-15 minutes before amalgam removal can capture swallowed elemental mercury and mercury vapor, allowing it to be harmlessly passed out of the intestine via the feces.
-I consider this to be optional, as only 0.01percent of swallowed elemental mercury is absorbed through the intestine.
-But it can’t hurt to add it, especially if you are in the high mercury risk category.
+There is emerging evidence that suggests that activated charcoal taken soon after mercury exposure or 10-15 minutes before amalgam removal can capture swallowed elemental mercury and mercury vapor, allowing it to be harmlessly passed out of the intestine via the feces.
+Dr. Bowden usually considers this to be an optional step, as only 0.01 percent of swallowed elemental mercury is absorbed through the intestine.
+However, it can’t hurt to add it as an extra precaution for your procedure.
+Your Lake Oswego dentist is likely to recommend it if you are in the high mercury risk category.

 l0.
 Vitamin C Infusions